andre-koga/code-party.dev/README.md

 ## How It Works

-- **Simple Problems**: Each comparison includes basic problems like "Hello, World!" or simple input/output tasks.
+- **Simple Problems**: Each comparison includes basic problems like "Hello World!" or simple input/output tasks.
 - **Common Algorithms**: Look at more complex implementations such as BFS, DFS, and sorting algorithms in various languages.
 - **Code Snippets**: Each problem is presented with side-by-side code snippets for different languages (e.g., Python, JavaScript, C++, Java).